X

-How to Fix a Slow WordPress Dashboard – The Best Ways
+How to Fix a WordPress Slow Dashboard – 13 Proven Ways

 Why is a WordPress Dashboard Being Slowed Down?

-The Ways to Fix a Slow WordPress Dashboard
+13 Proven Ways to Speed Up a WordPress Slow Dashboard

 If you do this, your browser screen will split into two, and you will see the Inspect area in one of the windows, either at the bottom or on the side of your browser window.